-- 5. Personal hearing was scheduled in this case on 8.8.2012, 21.12.2012 and 29.01.2013.
-Nobody attended hearing on these dates.
-Applicant vide letter dated 22.01.2013 requested to decide the case on merit without any hearing. - 6.
+- 5. Personal hearing was scheduled in this case on 08-08-2013 & 30.8.2013.
+Hearing held on 30.8.2013 was attended by Shri Harsh D.Gupta, Chartered Accountant on behalf of applicant who reiterated grounds of revision application.
+Nobody attended hearing on behalf of department. - 6.
 Government has carefully gone through the relevant case records and perused the impugned order-in-original and order-in-appeal. - 7.
-On perusal of records, Government observes that applicant exported the goods on payment of duty under rebate claim under rule 18 of Central Excise Rules 2002.
-On scrutiny of rebate claims filed by applicant, it was observed that goods in respect of ARE-1 No. 231/08-09 dated 30.08.08, 306/08-09 dated 15.10.08, 305/08-09 dated 15.10.08, 228/08-09 dated 29.08.08 and 229/08-09 dated 29.08.08 were shipped on board on 2.9.08, 18.10.08, 18.10.08, 2.9.08 and 2.9.08 respectively.
-Applicant filed all the five rebate claims on 10.12.2009 after expiry of prescribed time limit of one year as laid down in section 11B of Central Excise Act 1944.
-Applicant has contended in his revision application that as per rule 18 of Central Excise Rules 2002 and Notification No. 19/04-CE(NT) dated 6.9.2004, there is no time limit for filing rebate claim that the requirement of filing rebate claim is procedural in nature and for procedural lapses which are condonable, substantial benefit of rebate cannot be denied. - 8.
-Government notes that as per explanation (a) to section 11B, refund includes rebate of duty of excise on excisable goods exported out of India or excisable materials used in the manufacture of goods which are exported.
-As such the rebate of duty on goods exported is allowed under Rule 18 of the Central Excise Rules, 2002 read with Notification No. 19/2004-CE(NT) dated 06.09.2004 subject to the compliance of provisions of section 11B of Central Excise Act, 1944.
-The explanation A of section 11B has clearly stipulated that refund of duty includes rebate of duty on exported goods.
+Government notes that the goods cleared vide AREs-I dated 20.11.2008, 28.6.2009 and 29.6.2009 were exported on 26.11.08, 6.7.09 and 7.7.09 but applicant filed rebate claims on 21.3.2011 i.e. after stipulated one year period and hence it was rejected as time barred in terms of Section 11B of Central Excise Act, 1944. - 7.1 Government observes that as per explanation (a) to Section 11B, refund includes rebate of duty of excise on excisable goods exported out of India or excisable materials used in the manufacture of goods which are exported.
+As such the rebate of duty on goods exported is allowed under Rule 18 of the Central Excise Rules, 2002 read with Notification No. 19/2004-CE(NT) dated 06.09.2004 subject to the compliance of provisions of Section 11B of Central Excise Act, 1944.
+The explanation-A of Section 11B has clearly stipulated that refund of duty includes rebate of duty on exported goods.
 Since the refunds claim is to be filed within one year from the relevant date, the rebate claim is also required to be filed within one year from the relevant date.
-As per explanation B(a)(i) of Section 11B, the relevant date for filing rebate claim means:-
+As per explanation B (a)(i) of Section 11B, the relevant date for filing rebate claim means:-